Luke Rawson: Chesterfield

 Rawson played for Chesterfield's youth team, hitting headlines when he scored for the team's reserves as a 16-year-old in 2017.
 He made his senior debut for the 'Spireites' in their final EFL League Two game of the 2017–18 season while still a first-year scholar, coming off the bench as an 82nd minute substitute for captain Drew Talbot.

+In September 2018, Rawson joined Matlock Town on a one-month loan deal.
+He joined Sheffield on loan in December, before returning to Chesterfield to make two appearances.
+He rejoined Sheffield on loan in January 2019.

+In August 2019, Rawson once again joined Matlock town on a one-month loan deal.

 On 14 October 2019, Rawson joined Brighouse Town on loan until January 2020.
 On 31 January 2020, he was then loaned out to Handsworth until 28 April 2020.

-On 12 December 2020, Rawson joined National League North side Alfreton Town on loan for a month On 19 January, Rawson joined fellow National League North side Bradford (Park Avenue) on a five-week loan deal.
+On 12 December 2020, Rawson joined National League North side Alfreton Town on loan for a month.
+On 19 January, Rawson joined fellow National League North side Bradford (Park Avenue) on a five-week loan deal.

 Bradford (Park Avenue)

 On 2 August 2021, Rawson returned to National League North side Bradford (Park Avenue), this time on a permanent deal following his release from Chesterfield.
 On 28 January 2022, he was sent out again to Sheffield, dropping down two divisions to play in the Northern Premier League Division One East for a month-long loan.
+In February, this loan was extended until the end of the season.

+Stocksbridge Park Steels

+In July 2022, Rawson signed for Stocksbridge Park Steels.

+Belper Town

+In June 2024, Rawson joined Belper Town.

+Return to Stocksbridge Park Steels

+In February 2025, Rawson returned to Stocksbridge Park Steels.
+Having helped the club to promotion through the play-offs, he signed a new deal ahead of the 2025–26 season.